About arc42

 Constraint Explanation

-The frontend must be developed using React and TypeScript.
+The frontend must be developed using React and TypeScript, utilizing Vite as the fast build tool and development server.

 Node.js & Express

-The user management service will be implemented using Node.js and Express.
+The backend and user management services will be implemented using Node.js and Express.

-The core logic for the "Game of Y" must be implemented in Rust to ensure performance.
+The core logic and AI for the "Game of Y" must be implemented in Rust to ensure maximum computational performance.

 Docker

-The system must be containerized using Docker and orchestrated with Docker Compose.
+The entire system (frontend, backend, database, and Rust engine) must be containerized using Docker and orchestrated with Docker Compose.

-CI/CD pipelines must be managed using GitHub Actions for automated testing and deployment.
+CI/CD pipelines must be managed using GitHub Actions for automated testing, building, and deployment.

 YEN Notation

-Game moves and state must follow the standard YEN (Y-Game Extended Notation).
+Game moves and state representation must strictly follow the standard YEN (Y-Game Extended Notation).

 Constraint Explanation

-The project must be tested, code completed and discussed before the final submission.
+The project is bound by the academic semester schedule.
+It must be fully tested, documented, and deployed before the final subject submission.

-GitHub is the chosen platform for repository hosting and version control.
+GitHub is the mandatory platform for repository hosting, version control, and issue tracking (using GitHub Projects/Issues).

 Constraint Explanation

-The documentation must follow the Arc42 template structure.
+The software architecture documentation must strictly follow the Arc42 template structure to ensure consistency and readability.

 Language

-The documentation and code comments must be written in English, as it’s the standard.
+The documentation must be written in English, adhering to international software engineering standards.

 diagram